The capital of Barbados, Bridgetown celebrated its 387th birthday in

 Barbados is home to many prestigious colleges and educational institutions.
 Harrison’s College is one of them.
 This co-ed secondary school (or high school)excels in education, with a strong emphasis on sports.
 It has produced many prominent notables.
 Since the island’s independence in 1966, five out of seven prime ministers have been schooled here.

-Queens Park is also home to the Baobab tree, or the Tee of Life.
+The park is also home to the Baobab tree, or the Tee of Life.
 It is one of the largest, if not the largest tree in Barbados with a circumference measuring about 62 feet.